Wintellect/MSLearn/Introduction to Git/includes/04-make-and-track-changes.md

 * [`cat`](https://linux.die.net/man/1/cat), which concatenates files (including input from the terminal) and
 * [`sed`](https://linux.die.net/man/1/sed), which applies text-editing commands non-interactively.

-In the next unit you learn how to use Git to recover from several common mistakes, including some of the mistakes that people often make using Git. [*-DO WE NEED THE SECOND CLAUSE?-ES*]
+In the next unit you learn how to use Git to recover from several common mistakes.